mrm9084/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md

 Multiple labels can be separated with comma, if duplicate keys exists for multiple labels, the last label has highest priority.

-If you want to load configurations with *(No Label)* in addition to other labels leave an empty comma.
+If you want to load configurations with *(No Label)* in addition to other labels use an empty comma.

 ```properties
 spring.cloud.azure.appconfiguration.stores[0].label=,[my-label1]